mcfatealan/p-strace/README.md

 When the process outputs that line, you will get a `Retard Alert` with some beeps.
 You will also get one when the process exits.

+Maybe later I will add more complex functions like:
+  * more advanced judge rules: regex and condition.
+  * better notification: colorful display and animation (local), or even email (remote)

 Enjoy your coffee.